adamedx/autographps/docs/WALKTHROUGH.md

 ```
 PS> gls me/people
 WARNING: Graph endpoint returned 'Unauthorized' accessing 'me/people'.
 Retry after re-authenticating via the
-'Connect-Graph' cmdlet and requesting appropriate permissions.
+'Connect-GraphApi' cmdlet and requesting appropriate permissions.
 See this location for documentation on
 permissions that may apply to this part of the Graph:
 'https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference'.
 WARNING: {